 Once you enter the command you could see that the image size got increased.

-Once the size of the VM disk image of windows 10 is done in the KVM, it’s pretty easy to expand the storage under windows, we are basically going to use windows Disk manager utility for this purpose.
+Once the size of the VM disk image of windows 10 is done in the KVM above, it’s pretty easy to expand the storage under windows, we are basically going to use windows Disk manager utility for this purpose.

 - start the windows machine and click on the Start menu and type ‘This PC’